hwdsl2/docker-ipsec-vpn-server/README.md

 **Note:** In your `env` file, DO NOT put `""` or `''` around values, or add space around `=`.
 DO NOT use these special characters within values: `\ " '`.
 A secure IPsec PSK should consist of at least 20 random characters.

-Advanced users can optionally specify a DNS name to be used as the VPN server's address.
+Advanced users can optionally specify a DNS name for the VPN server's address.
 The DNS name must be a fully qualified domain name (FQDN).
-It will be included in the server certificate for IKEv2 mode, which is required for VPN clients to connect.
+It will be included in the server certificate for IKEv2 mode.
 Example:

 ```
 VPN_DNS_NAME=vpn.example.com